Blomfield Street: The street covers the river

 In 1568, William Stow described the Deepditch as being partially filled with all kinds of refuse; "unsavoury things" which restricted the ditch to a narrow channel, and which was in danger of "impoysoning the whole Cittie".
 Maps in the late 17th century (Faithorne and Newcourt 1658, William Morgan 1682) show Broker Row in place instead of the river.

 William Morgan map of 1682.
 London Wall and the local administrative boundaries are marked.
 The area to the east or Moorfields (Bishopsgate Without and Shoreditch) is developed.

 The Walbrook (Deepditch) immediately east of Moorfields, is culverted by this time and Broker Row (now Blomfield Street) laid out along its course.
 The second Bethlem Hospital is shown to the west of the street.

+Renamed as Blomfield Street

-The street was called Broker Row until 1860, but was renamed in honour of the Bishop of London, Charles Blomfield, who had been rector of St Botolph-without-Bishopsgate (the parish church of Bishopsgate Without), earlier in his career.
+The street was called Broker Row until 1860, but was renamed in honour of the recently deceased Bishop of London, Charles Blomfield, who had been rector of St Botolph-without-Bishopsgate (the parish church of Bishopsgate Without), earlier in his career.
+As bishop, Blomfield had campaigned against the impact of the building of the capital's new railway terminii, which had led to the displacement of huge numbers of people, especially the poor who, as tenants, received no compensation while their landlords did.
+One example of this was the nearby Bishopsgate railway station which opened in 1840.
+As well as losing their homes, the displaced poor had had to travel further to reach their place of work, or pay more rent to live close to it.

+Soon after the street was renamed two new stations were built adjacent to Blomfield Street.
+The development of adjacent Liverpool Street Station (opened in 1878) led to thousands of East Enders losing their homes; 3,000 in the parish of St Botolph-without-Bishopsgate (known as Bishopsgate Without for civil purposes) and 7,000 in Shoreditch.
+Others were displaced by the creation of adjacent Broad Street Station which opened in 1865.